Handling state space explosion in verification of component-based systems: A review: Main Concepts

-\textit{State Space Explosion.} Let a given system having $a$ processes and each process has $m$ states (same states).
-Therefore, the size of state space of these $n$ processes might be $m^n$.
-Thus, the amount of state space of a given system may increase exponentially with the size of its states (processes) and consequently exceed the memory capacity of the system.
+\textit{State space explosion} is the most critical problem restricting model-checking.
+To define SSE, let a given system contains $n$ processes and each process has $m$ states (same states).
+The size of SS of these $n$ processes might be $m^n$.
+Then, the amount of state space of a given system may increase exponentially with the size of its states (processes) and consequently exceed the memory capacity of the system.

-\textbf{Example 1:} In figure ~\ref{fig:screenshot038} a Kripke structure and its corresponding computation tree are shown.
-It indicates the state space strongly depends on system variable and processes of a system and may grow up exponentially.